-The Earth was conceived by the Maya as flat with four corners.
+The Maya believed the Earth was flat with four corners.
 Each corner represented a cardinal ...Read more

 According to the Maori people of New Zealand, Rangi was the Sky Father and his wife was the ...Read more

-Midgard is the realm where human beings live.
-Midgard, the Earth, was created from the flesh ...Read more
+Midgard is the realm where humans live, the Earth.
+It was created when the god Odin and his ...Read more